 PHYTO-PIGMENTS ILLUMINATING PRIMER by Juice Beauty

 Bring out the glow-from-within onto your face with this illuminating primer—a great option for skin showing aging signs.

 Best fit for:

 - Organic rich ingredients like Aloe vera, coconut, and Vit E

 Do You Already Have A Foundation You Love?

-If you’re searching for a new primer, and already have an awesome foundation, you want to make sure that the two are compatible.
-You want for them to have the same base.
-For example, a water based foundation needs a water based primer.
-The same goes for silicone based.
-This can guarantee that your makeup looks amazing, and it’s a great tip if you’re wondering how to make your makeup last longer.
+If you’re searching for a new primer and already have an excellent foundation, you want to ensure the two are compatible.
+You want them to have the same base.
+For example, a water-based foundation needs a water-based primer.
+The same goes for silicone-based.
+This can guarantee that your makeup looks fantastic, and it’s a great tip if you’re wondering how to make it last longer.

 Is Dr. Brandt Pores No More Luminizing Primer water or silicone based?